gormantt/starbucks_offer_response_model/submission/project_submission.md

 # Methodology

 ## Data Preprocessing and Feature Engineering
 A significant portion of the time for this project was spent on preprocessing the datasets for the LightGBM and Logistic Regression models.
-I will first describe how I preprocessed each dataset and then how the were joined, cleaned and labeled.
+I will first describe how I preprocessed each dataset and then how the were joined, labeled, and finalized for the model.
 All of these preprocessing and feature engineering steps can be found in the "02_Feature_Generation.ipynb".

 ### Portfolio
 To prepare the portfolio dataset for modeling I decide to one-hot encode both the "offer_type" column and the "channels" column using using the Sci-Kit Learn MultilabelBinarizer method and the Pandas get_dummies method, respectively.
 A snapshot of the final portfolio dataset is below.